The idea of stocking up for a baby before they arrive can be daunting; check out our tips for building a stress-free baby wardrobe.

 The larger, terry-towelling bibs with a Velcro closure are best; strings will tangle.
 Plastic-backed bibs keep bub's clothes dry, but may not be as absorbent.
 Bibs with a close-fitting crew neck aren't as easy to get on but help prevent gunge collecting in neck folds (ah, the joys of parenting!).

-When you shop, check garments for labels that indicate the fire danger of the fabric:
+When you shop, check garments for labels that indicate the clothing's fire danger:

-This indicates that the garment is highly flammable.
+This indicates that the garment is highly flammable (category 4).